Aakashk14/Socket.io-newsfeed/README.md

 **Features**
 * Connect New user to all the online friends
-* Connect online users to new Users
+* Connect online Users to new Users(if they'r related)
 * User get all the recent posts of friends through database
 * Real time feed updates on new contents